openwallet-foundation/didcomm-mediator-credo/packages/transport-queue-postgres/README.md

 });
 ```

-As you can see, all you have to do is to set up your Credo agent's `ForwardingStrategy` to to `QueueOnly` and provide a `PostgresMessagePickupRepository` instance (with the appropriate callbacks) to `MessagePickupModuleConfig`.
-Then, initialize both your agent and PostgresMessagePickupRepository` and have fun!
+As you can see, all you have to do is to set up your Credo agent's `ForwardingStrategy` to to `QueueOnly` and provide a `DidCommTransportQueuePostgres` instance (with the appropriate callbacks) to `MessagePickupModuleConfig`.
+Then, initialize both your agent and DidCommTransportQueuePostgres` and have fun!